Cabin Creek Battlefield

 Directions: Take I-44 (Will Rogers Turnpike) to Big Cabin exit.
 Take Highway 69 south to Highway 28 east to Pensacola.
-Take road 4400 to road 350 - turn left.
-Battlefield site will be on the left.
+Take road 4400 to road 350—turn left.
+The battlefield site will be on the left.

 Cabin Creek Battlefield

-The Cabin Creek Battlefield is the site of two important engagements between Union and Confederate forces in Indian Territory during the Civil War.
-The site is located along the Texas Road, a historic trail from Kansas to Texas, near the ford that crosses the creek.
-The road was used by Indians, white explorers, US Army, pioneer immigrants, trail herds, and traders.
-Joseph Martin, a mixed-blood Cherokee, built a ranch west of the crossing around which a small community grew before the Civil War.
+Cabin Creek Battlefield was the site of two key engagements between Union and Confederate forces in Indian Territory during the Civil War.
+The battlefield is located along the Texas Road, a historic trail from Kansas to Texas, near the ford that crosses the creek.
+The road was used by American Indians, explorers, the US Army, pioneer immigrants, trail herds, and traders.
+The land around the crossing was occupied by the residence and ranch buildings of prominent Cherokee Joseph Lynch “Greenbriar Joe” Martin.

 Preservation efforts began in 1961 when the Vinita Chapter of the United Daughters of the Confederacy purchased a ten-acre parcel in the core battlefield area.
-Later in the same year, the acreage was donated to the Oklahoma Historical Society which has administered the site.
-A circle drive loop within the ten acres provides access to monuments and signage telling the story of the site.
-The Friends of Cabin Creek Battlefield, Inc., a group of dedicated citizens, form a non-profit organization that supports the preservation efforts.
+Later that year, the acreage was donated to the Oklahoma Historical Society (OHS).
+A circle drive loop provides access to monuments and signage telling the story of the site.